dice-group/LIMES/limes-core/manual/developer_manual.md

 	// Execute the ExecutionPlan obtained from the LS ExecutionEngine engine = ExecutionEngineFactory.getEngine(executionEngineType, sourceCache, targetCache, sourceVar, targetVar);
 	return engine.execute(rwLs, planner);

+- If you want to create a new engine or planner or rewriter class, you must follow a set of steps:

+	* The name of the new class must end with the word "Engine" or "Planner" or "Rewriter".
+	* The new class must extend the ExecutionEngine or Planner or Rewriter abstract class and as a result implement all overriden methods from the corresponding interface.
+No unsupported functions are allowed.
+	* Go to the corresponding Factory class of the package and include a label for the new class at the enum class of allowed names.
+Then, create a *public static final* field of String type using the same name of engine/planner/rewriter as the one used in the enum class i.e. *public static final String HELIOS = "helios";* and finally then add the choice of returing this engine/planner/rewriter at the i.e. *getPlannerType* and *getPlanner* functions following the pattern used for other engines/planners/rewriters.

 ###Measures
 LIMES supports a set of metrics that can be used as a part of a LS to link resources (see [user_manual.md](user_manual.md) for more details).
 Each metric corresponds to one mapper.
 One mapper can correspond to more that one metric.
 The **Measures** package is divided into two sub-packages: **Measure** and **Mapper**: